wanhive/hub/docs/INSTALL.md

 ### Clustering (optional)

-Overlay hubs can form a p2p cluster.
+> Overlay hubs can form a p2p cluster.
 A cluster doesn't support the publish-subscribe-based multicasting.

-1. Enable message forwarding in the configuration file(s).
-2. Set the *OVERLAY/connectToOverlay* option to *TRUE* in the configuration file(s).
-3. Start the **controller** that is an overlay hub having the identifier **0** (zero):
+Update the configuration file(s) to enable clustering:

 ```
 [HUB]